 Section 10.854(1)(e)4., Rules of the Auditor General, requires us to communicate noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material, but which warrants the attention of those charged with governance.
-In connection with our audit we have the following findings and recommendations:
+In connection with our audit, we have the following finding and recommendation.

-2021-01: Charter Contract Compliance:
+2022-01: Charter Contract Compliance:

-During our audit we noted certain noncompliance with the provisions in the District charter contract and the applicable Florida Statutes as follows:
+During our audit we noted certain noncompliance with the provisions in the District charter contract as follows: